jdk24/fossgis_project/report/report.md

 Additionally, subsequent analyses based on this project can utilize different queries on Luftdaten.info APIs in terms of geographical area, temporal resolution, etc. with little effort.

-The hourly data can be categorized by using the _Common Air Quality Index_ (CAQI) which was standardized for yearly, daily and hourly measures ([3])

 ### 3.2 Road network

 Automatic download from OpenStreetMap

-## 4. Analysis
+## 4. Methods

 ### 4.1 Download and pre-processing
 For the automated download of both the air quality and road network data, both Windows or Linux operating systems provide adequate tools like wget or curl, whose behaviour can be controlled via simple scripting e.g. in bash.
 For an automated, scheduled download, tools like cron or Windows Task Scheduler can be used to initiate the finished script.
-To store the expectedly numerous datasets, a database, including a fitting data-model will be implemented.
+To store the expected numerous datasets, a database, including a fitting data-model will be implemented.
-PostGIS, an extension to the Free and Open Source relational Database Management System PostgreSQL, offers support of geographic data types and simple georgraphical analyses.
+PostGIS, an extension to the Free and Open Source relational Database Management System PostgreSQL, offers support of geographic data types and simple geographical analyses.
 Before ingesting the data, the raw downloaded files data then need to be parsed and pre-processed for the subsequent analysis.
 Both the Python and PostgreSQL's PL/pgSQL scripting language offer support for the xml data of the LUBW and